mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/07/coaching.md

 draft: true
 description: let's review the book - essentialism, the discipline pursuit of less
 aliases:
-    - /essentialism/
+    - /coaching/
 ---
+A colleague of mine just shared this article on LinkedIn: [The Best Way to Respond to the Question, "What Do You Do?"](https://hbrascend.org/topics/the-best-way-to-respond-to-the-question-what-do-you-do/).

+This reminded me that I took some notes and takeaways for myself from a training I took the opportunity to take: "The Coaching Habit" from Michael Bungay Stanier.
+That's kind of training I love to take, not technical at all but improving my soft-skills helping me getting better as a human-being.

 https://www.feval.ca/posts/training-coaching-habit/

-Earlier this year I got the opportunity to get the training "The Coaching Habit" from Michael Bungay Stanier.
-That's kind of training I love to take, not technical at all but improving my soft-skills helping me getting better as a human-being.

 Be Lazy, stop fixing/solving things, let them do the work